seanshoffman/python-build-cli-planner-app/tasks.md

 ### Test your app

 At this point, your app should be able to handle reminders with text and date.
-If all the tests pass, feel free to play with it until you're ready for the next task.
+If the test for this task, together with the tests for all previous tasks, pass, feel free to play with the app until you're ready for the next task.

 ## Opening the app up to future extension